microconfig/microconfig/README.md

     java.opts.mem=-Xms1024M -Xmx2048M # partial duplication
 ```

 As you can see we already have some small copy-paste (all services have 19.4.2 version, two of them have the same java.ops params).
-Configuration duplication as bad as code one.
+Configuration duplication is as bad as code one.
 We will see further how to do it better.

 Let's see how application properties can look like.
 In comments we note what can be improved.